dexie/dexie-website/docs/Promise/Promise.catch().md

 #### Catching Error of Specific 'name'

-Sometimes the error type doesnt tell exactly what error occurred.
+Sometimes the error type doesn't tell exactly what error occurred.
 IndexedDB for example, will always fail with a DOMError, where its name property tells the actual reason.
 Dexie.Promise has support for supplying a string as first argument.
-By doing that, the name property of the error is cheched against the given string.
+By doing that, the name property of the error is checked against the given string.

 ```javascript
 var db = new Dexie('db');